OazizDAO/app-public/README.md

 [05/31/2022] Claiming BlockShow NFT ticket claiming done

-## Oaziz DAO — House of web3 toold for events
+## Oaziz DAO — House of web3 tools for events

 1. **Claiming tickets** - Pre-minted and pre-distributed NFT tickets for the BlockShow festival.
 Tickets and their data are stored on IPFS storage.